 Proceeds from the Auction are a vital part of the Museum’s exhibition and education plan, helping to make possible special exhibitions such as the 2019 hit exhibition Yayoi Kusama: Infinity Mirrors and the upcoming Vigil Abloh: Figures of Speech.

-The Paddle Raise is more important that ever.
-With the museum closed due to COVID-19 the funds raised in the 2020 High Museum Atlanta Wine Auction Paddle Raise are truly vital to the future of education programs at the High.
-We know there are many worthy causes you can donate to during these difficult times, we thank you for considering the High Museum!
+The Paddle Raise is more important than ever.
+With the Museum closed due to COVID-19, the funds raised in the 2020 High Museum Atlanta Wine Auction Paddle Raise are truly vital to the future of education programs at the High.
+We know there are many worthy causes you can donate to during these difficult times, so we thank you for considering the High Museum!

 $1,708,300+: The amount the Paddle Raise has contributed to Art Access programs at the High since 2006